Skip to content

 if len(sns.color_palette(colors)) < len(np.unique(data[color_by])):

-raise ValueError(str(colors) + ' includes a maximun of ' + str(len(sns.color_palette(colors))) + ' colors, while your data need ' + str(len(np.unique(data[color_by]))) + ' colors')
++ ' colors, while your data need '

 else:

-c = sns.color_palette(colors)[0:len(np.unique(data[color_by]))]
+c = sns.color_palette(colors)[0 : len(np.unique(data[color_by]))]

 # merge colors with phenotypes/ categories of interest